The

 - Where appropriate, rallying students to actions.

-DSAC is lead by four student officers, the DSAC Chair, and the three Vice Chairs of Student Services, Academics, and Programming.
 Each year, a public call for nominations for new DSAC members is issued and officers are elected on an annual basis by the current DSAC members under the oversight of the Associate Dean for Undergraduate Education and DSAC Instructor.
-Meeting minutes are available from the DSAC Chair upon request.

 Looking for other student leaders who represent you?